Kodular/Documentation/docs/components/sensors/location-sensor.md

 ## Overview

 Non-visible component providing location information, including longitude, latitude, altitude (if supported by the device), speed (if supported by the device), and address.
-This can also perform "geocoding", converting a given address (not necessarily the current one) to a latitude (with the <code>LatitudeFromAddress</code> method) and a longitude (with the <code>LongitudeFromAddress</code> method).</p>
+This can also perform "geocoding", converting a given address (not necessarily the current one) to a latitude (with the `` LatitudeFromAddress `` method) and a longitude (with the `` LongitudeFromAddress `` method).

-<p>In order to function, the component must have its <code>Enabled</code> property set to True, and the device must have location sensing enabled through wireless networks or GPS satellites (if outdoors).</p>
+In order to function, the component must have its `` Enabled `` property set to True, and the device must have location sensing enabled through wireless networks or GPS satellites (if outdoors).

 Location information might not be immediately available when an app starts.
 You'll have to wait a short time for a location provider to be found and used, or wait for the OnLocationChanged event

 ## Events